-Priority Mail International Flat Rate Envelopes and Small Flat Rate Priced Boxes are charged at a flat rate.
+Priority Mail International Flat Rate Envelopes and Small Flat Rate Priced Boxes are charged a flat rate price depending on the rate group of the destination.
 The price does not depend on the weight of the item, but the weight cannot exceed the 4-pound weight limit.
 Postage is required for each piece (see Notice 123, Price List).
 A domestic Priority Mail Flat Rate Envelope with prepaid postage may also be used for a Priority Mail International item provided that appropriate additional postage is added before mailing.

-The Priority Mail International Medium and Large Flat Rate Boxes are charged at a flat rate.
+The Priority Mail International Medium and Large Flat Rate Boxes are charged a flat rate price depending on the rate group of the destination.
 The price does not depend on the weight of the item, but the weight cannot exceed the 20-pound weight limit.
 Postage is required for each piece (see Notice 123, Price List).

 Prices for parcels not using Flat Rate packaging vary by weight and country price group.
 See the Individual Country Listings.

 Priority Mail International items may be paid with postage stamps, postage validation imprinter (PVI) labels, postage meter stamps, information-based indicia (IBI), PC Postage service, or permit imprint.